Small-town charm. Big-city amenities.

 Two farmers' markets serve the area, featuring locally grown produce, dairy products and meat.
 Many market booths feature organic options.

 - Sertoma Butterfly House & Marine Cove

 - South Dakota Symphony Orchestra

-- Washington Pavilion of Arts and Sciences -- Home to traveling Broadway shows, the Kirby Science Discover Center and a Visual Arts Center.
+- Washington Pavilion of Arts and Sciences - Home to traveling Broadway shows, the Kirby Science Discovery Center and the Visual Arts Center

 - Sioux Falls Events keeps a comprehensive list of area attractions.

-Sioux Falls is a 3-hour drive from Omaha, Neb., and a 4-hour drive from Minneapolis, Minn.
+Sioux Falls is a three-hour drive from Omaha, Nebraska and a four-hour drive from Minneapolis, Minnesota.